sqlitecloud/docs/sqlite/lang_altertable.md

 ---
-customClass: sqlite-doc
 title: ALTER TABLE
 description: SQLite supports a limited subset of ALTER TABLE.
 The ALTER TABLE command in SQLite allows these alterations of an existing table.
 statement: ALTER TABLE Album ADD COLUMN year INTEGER;
-success: SELECT * FROM Album
+success: SELECT * FROM Album;
+customClass: sqlite-doc
 ---

 ## 1. Overview